kijin/imgtext/README.md

   - The HTML markup should be pasted into a page encoded in UTF-8.

 ### Miscellaneous Information

+IMGText is most beneficial when used in headings.
+It is not recommended for body text, which can easily become a mess with hundreds of small images.

+IMGText works best when you use font sizes above 20 points.
+If you need smaller fonts, consider generating PNG images using large fonts (2x magnification) and resizing them using CSS height.
+This ensures a smooth look, as well as compatibility with high-resolution (so-called Retina) displays.

 IMGText requires PHP 5 and GD.
 All text must be encoded in UTF-8.